deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 **Deployment**:

-You can think of Deployment as wrapper on Replicaset.
+You can think of a Deployment as a wrapper on a ReplicaSet.

 ![Deployment](/images/blog/pod-replica-deployment/deployment.jpg)

-Deployment is reponsible for;
+A Deployment is responsible for:

 - Manages ReplicaSets
 - Enables rolling updates